jeetsukumaran/DendroPy/README.txt

 Copyright, License and Warranty
 ===============================

-(C) 2009 Jeet Sukumaran and Mark T. Holder.
+Copyright 2009 Jeet Sukumaran and Mark T. Holder.

 The code is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.